Supergrass discography

 In 2004, the band released a singles compilation entitled Supergrass Is 10 to celebrate ten years since the band's formation.
 This is available on CD and DVD format.
 The DVD version features a documentary film, in which the band members recall moments during their career in the group.
 This also shows behind-the-scenes footage of recording sessions and live performances.

 Fifth album, Road to Rouen, was recorded in Normandy, France, where the band created their own, purpose built, studio.
-Released in 2005, it peaked at number nine in the UK Albums Chart.
-First single St. Petersburg reached number 22 in the UK singles chart and featured a distinctive video directed by Borkur Sigthorsson.
+Released in 2005, it peaked at number nine on the UK Albums Chart.
+First single St. Petersburg reached number 22 on the UK singles chart and featured a distinctive video directed by Borkur Sigthorsson.

 Diamond Hoo Ha is the sixth album from the band.
-It peaked at number 19 in the UK Albums Chart, which made this release their lowest-charting album to date.
+It peaked at number 19 on the UK Albums Chart, which made this release their lowest-charting album to date.
 The song "Diamond Hoo Ha Man" was first played live at Guilfest and this was recorded and made available as a free download via the band's website.

 "Rebel in You", from Diamond Hoo Ha, was released independently on Supergrass Records following their split from EMI, as a limited edition run of 1500, vinyl-only singles.

 In 2017, Supergrass' back catalogue was bought by BMG from Warner Music, who then put it under The Echo Label, one of their artist catalogue companies, who released the box set The Strange Ones 1994–2008 in 2020 as the start of their re-issue campaign.